By Steve Levine

 In-game purchases through the Atomic Shop and the Fallout 1st premium subscription service ($12.99/month or $99.99/year) that encourage ongoing spending.
 The Atomic Shop rotates inventory regularly with limited-time cosmetic items, creating urgency to buy.
 Fallout 1st gates quality-of-life features (like private worlds and unlimited crafting storage) behind a paywall, making the free experience frustrating enough to pressure spending.

 Inadequate parental controls and time management tools.
-The investigation alleges that Bethesda did not provide adequate tools for parents to monitor or restrict their children's play time, and did not clearly warn about the risks of addiction embedded in the game's design.
+Critics said Bethesda did not provide adequate tools for parents to monitor or restrict their children's play time, and did not clearly warn about the risks of compulsive use embedded in the game's design.

 Gaming addiction is recognized by the World Health Organization as a diagnosable condition (Gaming Disorder, ICD-11).
 Fallout addiction can cause serious harm including social isolation and withdrawal from friends and family, mental health issues such as depression, anxiety, emotional outbursts, and irritability when unable to play, physical injuries including eye strain (Computer Vision Syndrome), repetitive stress injuries, carpal tunnel, and chronic sleep deprivation from late-night gaming sessions, academic problems such as falling grades, missed assignments, dropping out of extracurricular activities, and in some cases dropping out of school, financial strain from Atomic Shop purchases, Fallout 1st subscription fees, and Creation Club/Creation Kit paid mod content, and in severe cases, self-harm or suicidal ideation linked to gaming-related distress.